nash-ye/ebloodbank/README.md

 1. Run composer and install the system packages.
 2. Open config/config.php.dist file in a text editor, fill in your information and save it as config/config.php.
 3. Open install.php in your browser and follow up the installer instructions.
-4. Sign in with the user e-mail and password you chose during the installation.
+4. Login with the user e-mail and password you chose during the installation.

 License